 So…is 432 Abercorn Street Haunted?

-The Walden family sold 432 Abercorn Street for the bargain basement price (for a Savannah Historic District Trust Lot) of 1.2 million in June of 2018, and the new owners immediately went to work renovating it.
+The Walden family sold 432 Abercorn Street for the bargain basement price (for a Savannah Historic District Trust Lot) of 1.2 million in June of 2018.
+It changed hands again soon after that, and the new owners immediately went to work renovating it.

-They’ve done an incredible job on the house — even winning a 2021 HSF Historic Preservation Award.
+They’ve done an incredible job on the house — even winning a 2021 Historic Savannah Foundation Preservation Award for their efforts.
 It’s easily one of my favorites homes in Savannah.

 The new owners currently live in the home full time and report NO GHOSTLY PRESENCE.

 If negative spirits were ever in the home, they appear to have moved on.